Investment Office · · 19 min read

 Be direct and honest.
 Vague explanations invite pushback and negotiation.
 Clear explanations end the conversation cleanly.
 "We've decided the earnout structure doesn't work for our situation" is better than "We need to think about it."
 Specificity signals finality.

 Use advisors as intermediaries.
-M&A professionals recommend leveraging neutral third parties, such as lawyers or consultants, to manage difficult exit conversations.
+M&A professionals recommend using neutral third parties, such as lawyers or consultants, to manage difficult exit conversations.
 Because they're independent, they help temper emotions and preserve the prospect of future discussions.
 The state in which you leave the negotiating table is the one to which you return.

 Don't burn bridges unnecessarily.
-Even if you're frustrated—especially if you're frustrated—maintain professionalism.
+Even if you're frustrated — especially if you're frustrated — maintain professionalism.
 The deal team on the other side may move to different firms.
 The buyer's strategy may change.
 Markets shift.
 A respectful exit today can become a reopened conversation tomorrow.

 Document appropriately.
 Ensure any confidentiality agreements remain in effect.
 Confirm in writing that the process has ended.
 Protect the information you've disclosed.